11 Favorite Breakfast & Brunch Places in Tallinn I Actually Recommend

 design inside the Coffee Kitchen Cafe in Tallinn

-I’ve tried their panini, two kinds of toasts, omelets, and English breakfast… all really good.
-The sausage in the English breakfast deserves a mention… it’s super tasty, and to me it seemed homemade.
+I’ve tried their panini, two kinds of toast, omelets, and English breakfast… all really good.
+The food is simple but well done.
+The sausage in the English breakfast deserves a mention… It’s super tasty, and to me it seemed homemade.

 breakfast table with eggs, toast, and coffee at one of the best cafes in Tallinn